Pesaha Appam / Indariappam and Paal

 |Cardamom (optional)||: 1 no.|

-Add the ground coconut and the other paste to this and combine well to form a thick consistency.
-Grease a plate and spread the thick batter evenly on the plate and place the cross (made of blessed Palm leaves) on top.
+Add the ground coconut and the other paste to the rice flour mix, while it is warm and combine well to form a thick consistency.
+No more water is required.
+Use a whisk to mix and combine without lumps.
+Grease a plate and spread the thick batter evenly on the plate and place the cross on top after saying the Lord’s prayer (Our Father..).and making the sign of cross.
 Do not keep the batter for long.
 You need to steam it immediately.

 Cook in a steamer/ Appachembu for 10 -15 minutes.